TallDave67/camera-location-system/README.md

 You can build & run both projects with the single script [pipeline.sh](pipeline.sh).

+### camera-location-engine

 You can also build & run just the camera-location-engine project with the 2 scripts [engine build.sh](camera-location-engine/build.sh) and [engine run.sh](camera-location-engine/run.sh).

+### camera-location-test

 You can also build & run just the camera-location-test project with the 2 scripts [test build.sh](camera-location-test/build.sh) and [test run.sh](camera-location-test/run.sh).

-Note that the test build depends upon the engine build having been completed already.
+Note that the test build depends upon the camera-location-engine build having been completed already.
+Also, you will see that the build.sh script does not use cmake to pull in the engine library files.
+Instead, the shell script performs these two unorthodox steps that may cause problems with your build:

+* copies the necessary engine library files into the cmake created build/lib folder
+* edits the cmake created build/CMakeFiles/camera_location_test.dir/link.txt file and appends the names of these engine libraries

+So as long as your cmake version creates the same build directory structure as cmake 3.18.4 there should not be a problem.

 ## Using the Interactive UI